Net Worth

 Acting Career

-Along with being a world-renowned wrestler, Dave Bautista has proven himself to be a skilled actor, with numerous film roles to his name.
-He guest-starred in the sixth season of Smallville in 2006 and made a brief cameo in the series Chuck and Relative Strangers in 2010.
+In addition to being a world-renowned wrestler, Dave Bautista has proven himself a skilled actor, with numerous film roles to his name.
+He guest-starred in the sixth season of Smallville in 2006 and made brief cameos on the series Chuck and Relative Strangers in 2010.

 |---|---|